-The goals of the two quizzes are 1) to allow you to demonstrate thorough knowledge of, and the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course theory and concepts are 1) to allow you to demonstrate thorough knowledge of, and the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course theory and concepts and 2) to provide feedback on your engagement and progress due to the course the PRODUCT: Quiz/zes FORMAT: Two individually completed 60 minute quizzes, which will consist of multiple choice and short answer choice questions will be assessed for correctness and short answer questions for completeness an choice questions will be allocated one mark per question.
-The marks for short answer questions var clearly.
-The first quiz, conducted during your scheduled class in Week 4, will be based on learning materials, including Week 3.
-The second quiz, conducted during your Week 9, will be based on learning materials, including course readings, from Week 1 up to and including course readings.
-CRITERIA: No. Learning Outcome assessed Your explanation of the pathophysiological mechanisms associated with the conditions and factors covered so far in the course, the comorbid relationship that can exist betwee pathologies and the influence that physical activity has on these issues.
-Your application of pre-exercise screening guidelines and the contraindications to exercise relevant to the clinical populations covered so far in the course.
-234 3 Your selection and application of appropriate and safe procedures and endpoints durin exercise tests for the conditions and populations covered so far in the course. ng 1345 4 Your ability to problem solve and formulate appropriate, safe and effective actions with regards to exercise testing and prescription for the conditions ad populations covered far in the course.
+GOAL: The goals of the two quizzes are 1) to allow you to demonstrate thorough knowledge of, and the ability to explain and apply course theory and concepts and 2) to provide feedback on your engagement and progress during the course.
+PRODUCT: Quiz/zes FORMAT: Two individually completed 60 minute quizzes, which will consist of multiple choice and short answer choice questions will be assessed for correctness and short answer questions for completeness and choice questions will be allocated one mark per question.
+The marks for short answer questions vacearly.
+The first quiz, conducted during your scheduled workshop/tutorial class in Week 4, will be be materials, including course readings, from Week 1 up to and including Week 3.
+The second quiz, conducted workshop / tutorial class in Week 9, will be based on learning materials, including course 1 up to and including Week 8.
+You are expected to make yourself available during these assessments nd correctness.
+Multiple iry and will be noted ased on learning onducted during your e readings, from Week CRITERIA: No. Learning Outcome assessed 1 Your explanation of the pathophysiological mechanisms associated with the conditions and factors covered so far in the course, the comorbid relationship that can exist between pathologies and the influence that physical activity has on these issues.
+1 2 Your application of pre-exercise screening guidelines and the contraindications to exercise relevant to the clinical populations covered so far in the course.
+234 3 Your selection and application of appropriate and safe procedures and endpoints during exercise tests for the conditions and populations covered so far in the course.
+1345 4 Your ability to problem solve and formulate appropriate, safe and effective actions with regards to exercise testing and prescription for the conditions ad populations covered so far in the course.
+12345 GENERIC SKILLS: Communication, Problem solving, Information literacy

-All - Assessment Task 2: Oral and Written Piece
+All - Assessment Task 2: Video presentation